facebookTouch ‘n Go Card: Where To Buy, How To Buy, How to Reload & Scams

 You will need to register to activate your card.

-The card has a 10-year validity and will remain active as long as you reload or use it at least once a year.
+The old classic Touch n’ Go card has a 10-year validity and will remain active if you reload or use it at least once a year.

 Once a card is deactivated, a dormant fee of RM5.30 will be charged immediately and deducted from the deposit or the unutilised card balance.

-If a deactivated card continues to remain inactive, RM5.30 will be further deducted from the deposit or unutilised card balance once every 6 months.
+If a deactivated card remains inactive, RM5.30 will be further deducted from the deposit or unutilised card balance once every 6 months.

 Hence, if you’re not going to use the card anymore, you can return it to a Touch ‘n Go counter and get your unutilised card balance refunded (subject to the terms & conditions).